 - Employee Healthcare

 - General Liability

 It can also provide industry-specific coverage and limits not available in the standard commercial market.
 These risks can include almost anything you can think of, ranging from credit risk to asbestos poisoning.

-If your company has robust loss control, a great safety culture, and secure finances, you may benefit from a captive insurance policy.
+If your company has robust loss control, a great safety culture, and secure finances, you may benefit from a captive insurance policy in California.

 As professionals in risk management and captive insurance alternatives, we make it our business to know you and your concerns.
 We spend time learning and listening to better serve you, our clients.

 You’ve worked hard to build your business.
 The next step is to protect it.
 We’ll assess what your risks are and help you tailor an insurance policy for your company.